 - In diabetes mellitus (both type I and type II) get up to 20% frozen shoulder

-- Other dispositions are systemic connective tissue disease, metabolic disease, Dupuytren's contact clock (in the palm of the hand), strokes and injuries
+- Other dispositions are systemic connective tissue disease, metabolic disease, Dupuytren's contracture (in the palm of the hand), blows and injuries

 - If one has had frozen shoulder on one side, the possibility of corresponding on the other side increases

 The course of the disease can be divided into four stages

 - Frozen shoulder begins with strong shoulder pain both day and night.
 This first stage lasts from a few weeks to months

 - Rheumatic inflammation of the tendons and other connective tissue surrounding the joint (joint capsule) causes thickening (fibrosis) and reduced mobility, so that the shoulder joint gradually solidifies partially or completely.
 At this stage, the joint stiffens and it becomes impossible to lift the arm or carry the hand on the back (decreased elevation and rotation)